4. LESSON 31 - DECISION MAKING

 - Use TEM to prepare for, or avoid, problems

-- Solve a problem by remembering what is most important : aviate - navigate – communicate
+- If in a difficult situation: aviate - navigate – communicate

-2) Only when we have full control over the glider can we focus on other things.
-What is my position and what are my options?
-How much time do I have to come up with a solution?
-In a glider, your altitude usually determines how much time you have left before something has to be done.
-Sometimes you will have to act quickly, but always stay calm and carefully consider what is going on before choosing the safest solution.
-This part in which you both check your position and make your decisions is called "navigate".
+- Only if you have full control over the glider can you focus on other things.
+What is your position and what are your options?
+How much time do you have to come up with a solution?
+In a glider, your height usually determines how much time you have left before something has to be done.
+Sometimes you will have to act quickly, but always stay calm and carefully consider what is going on before choosing the safest option.
+This part in which you both check your position and make your decisions is called Navigate.